-This post arrives you a little later than usually and I haven’t been very active on twitter, facebook or instagram either.
+This post with a recipe for easy blueberry caramel sauce arrives you a little later than usually and I haven’t been very active on twitter, facebook or instagram either.
 I had been occupied.
 Kind of.
-Actually I haven’t puzzled out a very nifty excuse, so let’s be real, I had been soaked into a book.
+Actually, I haven’t puzzled out a very nifty excuse, so let’s be real and tell the truth, I had been soaked into a book.

-I am slow reader with a strong believe to miss out the little details and the selection of words, that are so important to built my own picture with my inner eye.
-If I would just swallow words and finish a book in the shortest possible time, I would have the feeling to miss out a big part.
+I am a slow reader with a strong believe in missing out the little details and the selection of words, that are so important for building my own picture with my inner eye.
+If I would just swallow words and finish a book in the shortest possible time, I would have the feeling to skip a big part.
 I started reading this book immediately after I found it.
-I was unpacking the third last moving box (I still have two boxes sitting there but not enough shelving space).
+I was unpacking the one of the last moving boxes (I still have two boxes sitting there, but not enough shelving space).
 I had forgotten about this book, which is very unusual for me.
 It surely was a present some years ago because someone took the effort to cover the printed price with a sticker.
-I ignored the chaos in my office, made myself a coffee and that was the last time I was heard of since days.
+I ignored the chaos in my office, made myself a coffee and that was the last time I was heard of for days.
 My phone run out of battery unnoticed in my bag, I haven’t checked my emails not to mention answered any of them.
 I am a little scared to recharge my cell’s battery, there will be a ring concert caused by notifications.
 Two days ago I noticed a little neck pain and realized it comes from turning my head in an awkward way, my glasses had been very dirty from dog kisses and finger smudges and it was the only way that I could see anything at all.
-But this information didn’t reach my brain, because that little raisin was busy reading.
+But this information didn’t reach my brain because I was busy reading.

 My book is a detective story, love those thrilling and nail-biting books.
 The most exciting thing about it is that although everyone else thinks that the victim died years ago, she is still alive.
 The detective is running against the clock because he is the only one to be able to save her and he isn’t even aware of that.
 I still have 50 more pages to read and have no clue if she will be uncaged and be able to see her loved ones again.